aljazzair/oracle-ping-test-europe-usa-east/README.md

 # oracle-ping-test

-A simple tool test local latency to the major oracle region
+A simple tool test latency from your local computer to the major oracle region.

 # **Usage**

 1.Run the command;

-2.Wait till all node ping test is finished;
+2.Wait till all node ping test finished;

-3.Press number to display ping detail on region basis(Asia, Oceania, North America, Europe, Mideast, South America) in terminal, or just check the txt file located in the script.
+3.Press number to display ping detail on region basis(Asia, Oceania, North America, Europe, Mideast, South America) in terminal, or just check the txt file in the script location.

 Have fun!